epfml/disco/deai-python/README.md

-This prototype in go-libp2p and PyTorch is under development.
+This is a decentralized learning prototype built in Python.

+The project is under development, and more details about the usage will be added later.